findingmarbles/Retromat/README.md

 ## Translate

-The French translation is already live.
-Additionally there are a couple of translations under construction.
+Besides the English original, there's a Spanish, French and German version.
 Our team of awesome translators:

+* Thomas Wallet and Pedro Ángel Serrano - Spanish
 * Julien Dubois, Pierre Martin and Frank Taillandier - French
-* Thomas Wallet and Pedro Ángel Serrano - Spanish
-* Tobias Ranft and Judith Andresen - German
+* Patrick Zeisig - German
-* Weronika Kedzierska - Polish

 Your mother tongue is up there?
 Join them!
 For two people it's half the work.
 Science! ;)